MeabuHC/Google-Translate-Extension/README.md

 # Google-Translate-Extension
 Translate without open a new google translate tab

-# Download the dist file and add to google extension
+# Download the dist folder and add to google extension